Shivansh-Garg/Sentiment_Analysis/README.md

 # Sentiment_Analysis
 The project aims to perform sentiment analysis on Twitter data using the Tweepy library.
 Sentiment analysis is an NLP technique that determines the sentiment expressed in a piece of text, in this case, tweets from Twitter.
 The project collects tweets related to specific topics or events using Tweepy, processes the text data, and then applies a sentiment analysis model to classify the tweets as positive, negative, or neutral based on the sentiment expressed.

+Some of the outputs of the code are as shown below:

 ![image](https://github.com/Shivansh-Garg/Sentiment_Analysis/assets/79331252/a2c257a6-2115-42fd-86dd-320306c5a2dc)

 ![image](https://github.com/Shivansh-Garg/Sentiment_Analysis/assets/79331252/27d6220d-8388-4994-b897-d540387cf482)